apache/flink/docs/dev/table/streaming/temporal_tables.md

 **Note**: Currently, Flink doesn't support directly querying the temporal table functions with a constant time attribute parameter.
 At the moment, temporal table functions can only be used in joins.
 The example above was used to provide an intuition about what the function `Rates(timeAttribute)` returns.

-See also the [joining page for continous queries](joins.html) for more information about how to join with a temporal table.
+See also the [joining page for continuous queries](joins.html) for more information about how to join with a temporal table.

 ### Defining Temporal Table Function